cloudify-cosmo/getcloudify.org/guide/3.1/reference-builtin-workflows.md

 1. Wait for dependent node instances to be deleted.
 Only start processing this node instance when the node instances dependent on it are stopped).
 2. Execute `cloudify.interfaces.monitoring.stop` operation. <sup>1</sup>
-3. If node instance is host node (its type is a subtype of `cloudify.types.host`):
+3. If node instance is host node (its type is a subtype of `cloudify.nodes.Compute`):
     * Execute `cloudify.interfaces.monitoring_agent` interface `stop` and `uninstall` operations. <sup>1</sup>
     * Stop and uninstall agent workers.
 4. Execute `cloudify.interfaces.lifecycle.stop` operation.<sup>1</sup>